Røverstaden - Munkedamsveien 15, 0250 Oslo

 In the second part of the conversation, they are joined by a queer student preparing to enter the job market.
 They bring with them a new set of requirements for the companies they will join.
 What are these requirements and how are the companies preparing for the new generations of employees?

-14:55-15:30 Conversation with Katharina Andresen & Isabelle Ringnes
+14:55-15:30 Conversation: Katharina Andresen (Ferd).
+Isabelle Ringnes and Brita Møystad Engseth

 In this conversation, Katharina Andresen and Isabelle Ringnes open up about where their engagement with DEI comes from, what keeps it alive, and how they put their values into action in their daily work.From personal conviction to practical leadership, this session offers a candid look at what it means to lead with purpose in a world that doesn’t always make it easy.